The Entity: Themes

 Film scholar Daniel Kremer interprets The Entity as a parable for female sexual victimhood, citing the lead character of Carla Moran as a woman who "goes head-to-head with a gaggle of men (including the "entity" itself).
 If the men of the film do not undermine her credibility or sanity, they objectify her, exploit her victimhood, belittle her ability to take control of her unfortunate circumstances, and ultimately give her the dignity of a glorified lab rat."

+Brad Stevens of the British Film Institute notes that the film deals with themes of sexual assault as well as a "fantasy" figure that serves as a surrogate for the absent father in the household, a theme he compares to the extraterrestrial in Steven Spielberg's E.T. the Extra-Terrestrial, released the same year.
+Despite some of the film's contemporary elements, Stevens also notes that it follows a classically Gothic narrative structure.
+Michael Doyle, writing for Rue Morgue magazine, describes the entity in the film as akin to an incubus, a demon that sexually assaults sleeping women.

 Production

 Screenplay

-Screenwriter Frank De Felitta adapted the screenplay from his own novel, which was based on the case of Doris Bither, a woman who alleged to have been sexually assaulted by an invisible supernatural entity on numerous occasions.
+Screenwriter Frank De Felitta adapted the screenplay from his novel, which was based on the case of Doris Bither, a woman who alleged that she had been sexually assaulted by an invisible supernatural entity on numerous occasions.
 The screenplay, like the novel, introduces several elements that were not investigated as part of the Bither case (including the allegations of spectral rape and the capture of an entity).

 In a rare interview with Rue Morgue magazine in July 2012, director Sidney J. Furie told journalist Michael Doyle that he did not consider The Entity to be a horror film in spite of its extreme imagery, unsettling atmosphere and horrific plot.
 Instead, Furie said he considers The Entity to be more of a "supernatural suspense movie."
-Furie also confessed that he intentionally avoided researching the actual case upon which The Entity is based as he "did not want to judge the characters and story in any way."
-Neither he nor actress Barbara Hershey met with Doris Bither, the woman on whom the character of Carla Moran was based, at any point.
+Furie also confessed that he intentionally avoided researching the case upon which The Entity is based as he "did not want to judge the characters and story in any way."
+Neither he nor actress Barbara Hershey met with Doris Bither, the woman on whom the character of Carla Moran was based.